 In both cases (and others), there’s an assumption that photojournalists — and, by extension, journalists in general and, beyond them, anyone who serves in the role of designated professional witness to events — have some obligation under duress to abandon their posts, so to speak, in order to render humanitarian aid to individuals in distress.
 I didn’t buy that moral equation at the time in re to Carter, or others before him, and don’t give it credence now, in the case of Abbasi.
 I’ll detail my reasons in a subsequent post.

 Correction: The original post identified Davis, the alleged perpetrator, as an African-American man.
-He is an immigrant from Sierra Leone.
+I’ve corrected that; he is an immigrant from Sierra Leone.

 (For an index of links to all posts in this series, click here.)